gen-cpu/Voice-Recognition-using-MATLAB/README.md

 - Voice-based authentication
 - Human-computer interaction
 - Speech and audio analysis research
+-Sentiement Analysis
 ---

 ## 📌 Conclusion
 This project demonstrates how **pattern recognition techniques** can be applied to voice signals for speaker recognition.
-By combining signal preprocessing, feature extraction, and classification, the system effectively learns and distinguishes individual voice patterns.
+By combining signal preprocessing, feature extraction, and classification, the system effectively learns and distinguishes individual voice patterns and their emotion.

 ---